bennn/dissertation/dissertation/scrbl/README.md

 2020-06-18 : need to get moving, spend 2 hours/day or more cmon now
-2020-07-09 : we are rolling now, but still way slow progress/hour is pitiful 2020-07-20 : performance and design chapters are imported, need to get serious about transient / data
+2020-07-09 : we are rolling now, but still way slow progress/hour is pitiful 2020-07-20 : performance and design chapters are imported, need to get serious about transient / data 2020-08-06 : transient data is coming in ... all bugs fixed?

 #### oddball future work